When it comes to digital marketing tools, searching the relevant target audience is the primary objective, whatever the purpose of the campaigns is.

-The real advantage of the digital world is the fact that everything can be measured.
+The real advantage of using digital marketing channels is the fact that everything can be measured.
 Online, everything is traceable, clickable and leaves a trace, which paves the way for more organised and effective strategies.
 We know where users are, what they click on, what they like and what they don’t.

 Using individual digital channels without communication between them is largely unproductive – it means segmenting the communication.
 In the early days of digital marketing, this may have been OK but now that all devices are interconnected and users spend many more hours online, it is important to rethink how you want to communicate with them, and how often, and to adopt strategies to ensure that your message is received.

-Every day, the user is subjected to a constant stream of advertising and information.
+Every day, the user is subjected to a constant stream of advertising and information from different marketing channels.
 Their attention span is just a few seconds, because it only takes one click to switch to the next piece of information.

 This is where various factors that make each type of digital strategy interesting come into play.

-When the traffic, clicks and number of leads are measurable, you can also establish intermediate steps to reach the final objective, also know as KPIs.
+When the traffic, clicks and number of leads are measurable, you can also establish intermediate steps to reach the final objective, also known as KPIs.

 Monitoring the online campaign allows you to optimise as you go along, often completely changing direction and trying a different strategy.
-That is why it is important to integrate the different digital channels.
+That is why it is important to integrate the different digital marketing tools.